 • People misunderstand your trait and judge you as weak, difficult, or aloof.

-• Your needs for sleep and downtime differ from others so much, it’s can be hard to sync up.
+• Your needs for sleep and downtime differ from others so much, it can be tough to sync up.

-• No one gets why you scream and jump out of your skin if they place a plate on the counter a little too hard.
+• No one gets why you scream when they place a plate on the counter a little too hard.

 • You wish you could turn off your trait sometimes for a break from feeling everyone else’s emotions.